gejingquan/gejingquan.github.io/_pages/publications.md

 > 2020
 - Min He, Cunqing Ma, **Jingquan Ge**, Neng Gao, and Chenyang Tu.
-  **Flush‑Detector: More Secure API Resistant to Flush‑Based Spectre Attacks on ARM Cortex‑A9.** (ISCC 2020).
+  **Flush‑Detector: More Secure API Resistant to Flush‑Based Spectre Attacks on ARM Cortex‑A9.**
+Proceedings of IEEE Symposium on Computers and Communications (ISCC), 2020.
 - Ping Peng, Cunqing Ma, **Jingquan Ge**, Neng Gao, and Chenyang Tu.
-**A Hardware/Software Collaborative SM4 Implementation Resistant to Side-channel Attacks on ARM-FPGA Embedded SoC.** (ISCC 2020).
+**A Hardware/Software Collaborative SM4 Implementation Resistant to Side-channel Attacks on ARM-FPGA Embedded SoC.**
+Proceedings of IEEE Symposium on Computers and Communications (ISCC), 2020.
 - Churan Tang, Pengkun Liu, Cunqing Ma, Zongbin Liu, and **Jingquan Ge**.
-**A High Accuracy and High Resolution Cache Attack On ARM-FPGA Embedded SoC.** (VTS 2020).
+**A High Accuracy and High Resolution Cache Attack On ARM-FPGA Embedded SoC.**
+Proceedings of the 38th IEEE VLSI Test Symposium (VTS), 2020.